BRouter suspect manager: find suspicious nodes in the road network

 To use the "Open in JOSM (via remote control)" option JOSM must be listening for HTTP on port 8111.

-Currently, suspects are scanned weekly.
-The BRouter data-refresh run starts saturday evening (with map snapshot time 9 PM) an finishes on sunday morning.
-After that, the suspect scan takes another 2 hours, so new suspsects ae available at some time sunday morning.
+The BRouter data-refresh run starts every night (with map snapshot time 1 AM) an finishes in the morning.
+After that, the suspect scan takes another 2 hours, so new suspects ae available at some time before noon.

 If you plan to start tracking suspects for a country or region with no previous suspect tracking done, it's best to start with new "new" suspects, as they have a lower false-positive rate and your chances are better to contact the